What kind of wax do you use in your candles?

 Positioning the diffuser at the most effective point in the airflow of a room is important, as is using the correct amount of fragrance oil and number of reeds, according to room size.
 And yes, the reeds will probably need to be flipped after a time.
 Complete instructions and suggestions come with each diffuser package.

 Why don't you use dyes in your candles?

 In the course of our research and product development, it became apparent that most of the usual dyes for soy wax produced unfavorable changes in the way the wax evaporated, shortening the life of the candle substantially.
 We could use more expensive dyes, but that would necessitate a rise in prices.
 Our customers expressed no preference for colored container candles, so we decided to get rid of the dyes.

 How do I clean out my containers for reuse or recycling?

 One of the great things about soy wax is that it's really easy to clean up.
 Once any remaining wax has been removed from a candle container, gently heat the bottom (we recommend a candle warmer) so that the adhesive holding the wick tab in place can be pulled out easily.
 Then we clean the containers with regular dish soap and hot water.
-Reed diffuser bottles can be cleaned with dish soap and hot water, too.
+Reed diffuser bottles and all the containers for our bath and body products can be cleaned with dish soap and hot water, too.